 (3) Where a proprietor of land that is the subject of a certificate of title has requested that a duplicate certificate of title not be issued, the Registrar shall endorse the certificate of title to that effect.

-(4) The Registrar may —
+(4) If land is the subject of a certificate of title, the Registrar may cancel the duplicate certificate of title for the land if —

-(a) on the request of a proprietor of land that is the subject of a certificate of title; and
+(a) a request is made in accordance with subsection (5A) for the cancellation of the duplicate certificate of title; and

-(b) on delivery to the Registrar of the duplicate certificate of title for the land for retention, disposal or destruction,
+(b) the duplicate certificate of title is delivered to the Registrar for retention, disposal or destruction.

+(5A) A request may be made under subsection (4) by —

+(a) a proprietor of the land (including the proprietor of a registered mortgage or registered charge over the land); or

+(b) a person lodging an instrument for the registration of a mortgage or charge over the land (the incoming mortgagee), but only if the incoming mortgagee satisfies the Registrar that the incoming mortgagee holds an acknowledgment from the registered proprietor of the freehold estate in the land that the incoming mortgagee intends to make the request.

-cancel the duplicate certificate of title and the Registrar shall endorse the certificate of title to that effect.
+(5B) On cancelling a duplicate certificate of title under subsection (4), the Registrar must endorse the certificate of title to that effect.

 (5) Nothing in this section prevents the Registrar from issuing a duplicate certificate of title on the request, in an approved form, of the person who, for the time being, is the proprietor of the land for a duplicate certificate of title to be issued to that proprietor or to a person named and authorised by that proprietor as the person to whom the duplicate may be issued.

 [Section 48B inserted by No. 81 of 1996 s.
 23; amended by No. 6 of 2003 s.
-15.]
+15; No. 2 of 2014 s.
+66.]

 48C.
 Symbols